Amy Robach: T.J. Holmes affair and firing from ABC News

 On December 5, 2022, Robach and her GMA3 co-host T. J. Holmes were taken off the air following the public disclosure of a romantic relationship between the two.

 On January 27, 2023, both Robach and Holmes were fired from ABC News as a result of their relationship.

 On December 5, 2023, they launched a podcast, Amy & T.J., on iHeartRadio.

 Personal life

 Family

 Robach is a cousin of former Nashville Star contestant Matt Lindahl.
 Her aunt and uncle were performing-arts teachers at her high school.

 She was married to Tim McIntosh from 1996 until filing for an uncontested divorce in 2008.
 They have two daughters, born in 2002 and 2006.

 Robach became engaged to former Melrose Place star Andrew Shue in September 2009.
 They were married on her 37th birthday, February 6, 2010, at The Lighthouse at Chelsea Piers, adjacent to the Hudson River.
-It was reported they separated in August 2022, after it was discovered Robach was cheating on him with her GMA3 co-anchor T. J. Holmes.
+It was reported they separated in August 2022, after it was discovered Robach had been cheating on him with her GMA3 co-anchor T. J. Holmes.
 The divorce was reportedly finalized in March 2023.
-In September 2025, Robach and Holmes got engaged.
+In September 2025, Robach and Holmes were engaged.